 - Local Classifieds: Craigslist is a good place to start.

 Before bidding on or buying a bus, review the vehicle's maintenance records and inspect the bus inside and out.
 Look for significant rust on the undercarriage/chassis, on the body, and on the floor inside the bus.
 A few localized rust spots are no big deal, but widespread rust is a sure deal-breaker.

 Before you start looking, think about the size and type of bus you'd like best.
 There are short, mid-size, and full-size buses.
 Larger buses offer more space but can be trickier to drive.
 Also familiarize yourself with engine and transmission types, which can have a big impact on bus longevity and maintenance issues.

 How Much Does a Bus Conversion Cost?

-Here's where you can find bus conversion building plans, tutorials, and advice.
+There are plenty of online sources where you can find bus conversion building plans, tutorials, and advice, including:

-- Skoolie.net: It's a forum for skoolie enthusiasts and DIY builders.
-Hands down, it is the most comprehensive site for bus conversion information.
+- Skoolie.net: a forum for skoolie enthusiasts and DIY builders and a comprehensive site for bus conversion information

-- Goodnewsbus.com: This site details one family's bus conversion in daily posts that include video tutorials and thoughtful lessons learned.
+- GoodNewsBus.com: details one family's bus conversion in daily posts that include video tutorials and thoughtful lessons learned.